-You’re in for a treat hiking the coastal sections of this trail system.
+You’re in for a treat, especially hiking the coastal sections of this trail system.

 One of the isolated, silent little bays within Village Bay where the Shellaligan Pass Trail, or ‘Shelallicum’ Pass (its original name) passes along the coastline here and provides stunning coastline vistas.
 The fractured granite colours and textures and coatings of kelp, moss, and other natural ingredients, are composed by Mother Nature here into continuous works of art.

 To access this trails system drive north from Heriot Bay for about eight miles until you see Valdez Road, signposted, on your right.
-Drive down Valdez Road for about seven kms. , past Marina Drive on your right, for a further half-kilometer to the first side-road on your left, Hartford’s Woodlot 25, signposted, also signposted with a trails sign, and turn down this road which takes you 1km to the first trail-head and parking spot, and 2 kms to the major trailhead and its parking spot.
+Drive down Valdez Road for about seven kms. , past Marina Drive on your right, for a further half-kilometer to the first side-road on your left, Hartford’s Woodlot 25, signposted, also signposted with a trails sign, and turn down this road which takes you 1km to the first trail-head and parking spot, and 2 kms to the major trail-head and its parking spot.
 You’re in for a treat now, because if you hike along this trail from the farthest of these two parking spots, you soon come to a rocky beach where the trail hugs the coastline and takes you north and west around numerous pretty little bays, into the large inlet of Village Bay.
 You can decide which loop of these trails you will hike before you set out.

 The Shellaligan Pass trails are signposted at regular intervals and include good maps like the one above at regular intervals along the trails.
 You can hike this trails system as a figure-eight, or as two loops, or hike just one or other of the two loops.